anetczuk/cpp-memory-performance/doc/comparison/README.md

 ![i7 performance of multi-thread linked list](i7/cllist_mt_data_plot_average_comparison.png "i7 performance of multi-thread linked list")

-Shape of presented curves is imillar to curves of single-threaded variants.
+Shape of presented curves is similar to curves of single-threaded variants.
 The difference is in size-values of change points.
-For std::vector cache improves performance of containers of size up to 1 MB.
-For linked lists this container size limit is 16 KB.
+For std::vector cache affects performance of containers of size up to 1 MB.
+For linked lists containers up to 2 MB are affected by cache.

 ### Cache influence on Raspberry Pi